SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-You can use the following "wait" Step to pause once a page has loaded. will let you wait for a number of seconds when you are on a page.
+Use the "wait" Step to pause once a page has loaded. will let you wait for a number of seconds when you are on a page.
 The time must be shorter than the maximum amount of time for each Step.
 By default, that's 30 seconds, but you can increase that with the "maximum seconds for each Step" Step.

 Waiting can help in some situations where you run into timing issues.
 It does nothing for the timing of other steps.
 You can give this Step any number of seconds, though all Steps will timeout after two minutes.
 You can add multiple rows of these if you want.